joseph4tw/HackerRank/Algorithms/Dynamic Programming/The Maximum Subarray/README.md

-# BotClean Partially Observable
+# Maximum Subarray

 > Given an array A of A = {a1, a2, ..., aN} elements, find the maximum possible sum of a:

 > 1. Contiguous subarray
 > 2. Non-contiguous (not necessarily contiguous) subarray.

-> The Maximum Subarray
+> Empty subarrays/subsequences should not be considered.

 You can find more about the problem [here](https://www.hackerrank.com/challenges/maxsubarray).